Planning a basement or basement conversion and need some basement ideas?

 Now I’m not sure I would be too happy about someone building something like that beside my house as I’m sure you wouldn’t be too keen on it either.

-But the fact is the guy knew exactly what he wanted to use his basement for and it formed the basis of how he built his basement.
+But the fact is the guy knew exactly what he wanted to use his basement for and it formed the basis of how he built it.

 And you need to have this crystal clear clarity too when it comes to your basement.

-So to help you with that, we’ve listed below a list of rooms & spaces that are ideally suited for a basement be it a new one built from scratch or converting one you already have.
+So to help you with that, we’ve listed below 35 different rooms & spaces that are ideally suited for a basement, be it a new one built from scratch or converting one you already have.

 We have hit on the main categories of rooms and you can view the text sections of this article by clicking on one of the links below to view the basement ideas from that section: